krambertech/graphql-example-app/README.md

 # Apollo Example App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project uses TypeScript, Apollo, Chakra UI and graphql-tools.
+See slides for the talk [here](https://krambertech.github.io/graphql-react-talk/index.html)

 ## Running locally